 The Shunzhi Emperor left the world in the next year after Dong’s death, and his seven-year-old son Xuan Ye ascended to the throne.

-The official document recorded that Shunzhi Emperor had passed away because of sickness, while there were many gossips and shreds of evidence showed that he believed in Buddhism, and practiced in a temple on Mount Wutai after the love of his life passed away.
+The official document recorded that the Shunzhi Emperor had passed away because of sickness, while there were lots of gossips and shreds of evidence showed that he believed in Buddhism, and practiced in a temple on Mount Wutai after the love of his life passed away.

 In the last few years of Shunzhi being the emperor, after he and Dong lost their baby boy, he spent lots of time meeting with monks and formally respected one of them as his master.
 He even already shaved his head and tried to practice Buddhism full time when Dong was sick.